309.2 Newborn Eligibility

 NOTE: If the adoptive parents are known to the CAO and are receiving other benefits in an open case record then the newborn must be opened in the existing case record.

-NOTE: If a newborn does not go home with the birth mother and the newborn’s whereabouts are known, the CAO should open the newborn in its own case record and list the guardian or caretaker as the payment name.
+NOTE: If a newborn does not go home with the birth parent and the newborn’s whereabouts are known, the CAO should open the newborn for MA in its own case record and list the guardian or caretaker as the payment name.

-EXAMPLE: A pregnant woman active on MA gives birth to a newborn.
-After bringing the newborn home, the mother decides she is not ready to care for a baby.
-The mother allows the newborn to reside with a family friend.
-The newborn no longer resides with the mother, but the newborn is to remain on MA until age one even though the newborn is not residing with his/her biological mother.
+EXAMPLE: A pregnant individual active on MA gives birth to a newborn.
+After bringing the newborn home, the parent is not ready to care for a baby and allows the newborn to reside with a family friend.
+The newborn no longer resides with the individual, but the newborn is to remain on MA until age one even though the newborn is not residing with the newborn's biological parent.

-EXAMPLE: A pregnant 16-year old is on CHIP and her eligibility is based on her parent’s income.
+EXAMPLE: A pregnant 16-year old is on CHIP and eligibility is based on the pregnant 16-year old's parents' income.
 The baby is born and the parental income used to determine CHIP eligibility for the 16-year old is not used in an MA eligibility determination for the newborn.
-The 16-year old mother has no income.
-The newborn is eligible for MA and should not be enrolled or referred to CHIP.
+The 16-year old has no income.
+The newborn is eligible for MA and should not be enrolled in CHIP.

 NOTE: These two questions must be check marked in eCIS in order for the newborn to cascade to a MG 18 N category.